dwyl/hapi-auth-jwt2/README.md

 There are _several_ options for generating secret keys.
 The _easist_ way is to simply copy paste a _**strong random string**_ of alpha-numeric characters from https://www.grc.com/passwords.htm
-(_if you want more a longer key simply refresh the page and copy-paste multiple random strings_)
+(_if you want a longer key simply refresh the page and copy-paste multiple random strings_)

 - - -